 While blockchains can be considered a database, a database is typically not a blockchain .
 Databases generally don’t use signed blocks to store the data.
 The blockchain structure makes it virtually impossible for someone to change the data without breaking the chain.

-Read moreIs blockchain ledger a database?
+Read moreIs a blockchain a relational database?

 Read more